KCisSICKnasty/SICKnasty-FO4/README.md

 - FALLOUT Brotherhood - A Storyteller Quest Mod
 - Ellen - the cartographer
 - The Machine And Her
+- Old Time Religion

 _Factions-_

 - SCOURGE
+- The Alias Project - All In One
 - We Are the Minutemen
 - You and What Army 2
+- Minutemen Takeover - Nuka World
 - Church of Atom Overhaul
 - Radical
 - 4estGimp - Super Mutant Redux-No AWKCR
 - Forced Evolution - Super Mutant Addons
+- Techno Mutants
 - Super Mutant Equality a Super Mutant Weapon Expansion
 - 4estGimp - Raider Overhaul ONE
 - Raider Gangs Extended